JustinDrake/node-es6-examples/README.md

 ECMAScript 6 in Node.JS
 ===

 This text introduces and illustrates, with simple examples, ECMAScript 6 (ES6 for short) features natively available in Node.
-No transpiler or shim is required to run the examples.
-We hope the reader will find the subset of ES6 presented here interesting.
+No transpiler or shim is required to run the code snippets.
+We hope the reader finds the subset of ES6 presented here interesting.

 The underlying philosophy and broad direction of ES6 has mostly been agreed upon.
-However, implementation details have and will change until the final specification is published.
-Experimental ES6 in Node may not comply with the latest draft specification (which is available [here](http://people.mozilla.org/~jorendorff/es6-draft.html) in HTML format).
+However, implementation details are polished until the final specification is published.
+Experimental ES6 in Node may not comply with the latest draft specification, available [here](http://people.mozilla.org/~jorendorff/es6-draft.html).

-For a list of flags enabling experimental JavaScript in Node use the command `node --v8-options | grep harmony`.
-The unstable branch 0.11.x has greater ES6 support than the stable branch 0.10.x.
-For simplicity, we assume the 0.11.x branch here, but most examples will work in 0.10.x also.
-To easily switch between versions, we recommend the excellent [n](https://github.com/visionmedia/n) Node version manager.
+We assume the unstable 0.11.x branch, which has greater ES6 support than the stable 0.10.x branch.
+For version control, we recommend [n](https://github.com/visionmedia/n).
+To list the flags enabling experimental ES6 in Node, use ```node --v8-options | grep harmony```.

 The single `--harmony` flag enables most of the ES6 experimental features.
-However, as of v0.11.3, you will also need the `--use_strict` flag for the block scoping examples, along with the `--harmony_generators` flag for the generator examples.
+As of v0.11.13, you need the `--use_strict` flag for the block scoping examples.

 Pull requests are welcome.
 Enjoy.

 Block scoping
 ---
-Let's start with `let`.
-You can think of `let` as a block-scoped variation of `var` for variable declaration.
+Let us start with `let`.
+Think of `let` as a block-scoped variation of `var` for variable declaration.

 ```javascript
 { let a = 'I am declared inside an anonymous block'; }
 console.log(a); // ReferenceError: a is not defined
 ```

-Up until ES6, JavaScript only had function scoping.
-This is considered a design flaw which developers hack around.
-We illustrate improvements brought by ES6 with two examples.
+Up until ES6, JavaScript only had function scoping, largely considered a design flaw.
+We illustrate improvements brought by ES6 with three examples.

 The first example is about private variables.